wso2/product-sp/README.md

 #### Reporting Issues  ####

-We encourage you to report issues, documentation faults and feature requests regarding WSO2 DAS through the public [DAS JIRA](https://wso2.org/jira/browse/DAS).
+We encourage you to report issues, documentation faults and feature requests regarding WSO2 SP through the public [DAS JIRA](https://wso2.org/jira/browse/DAS).

 You can use the [Carbon JIRA](https://wso2.org/jira/browse/CARBON) to report any issues related to the Carbon base framework or associated Carbon components.